Hoodster/rebar.core/readme.md

 # rebar.core
-NuGet library to support CQS pattern based project with Autofac support
+NuGet library to support CQS pattern based project with Autofac implementation

 ## Note
 Library is created for personal purposes but I decided that it can get useful for someone else so feel free to use.